-- V. ACCELERATION Academic Challenging Curriculum to Enhance Learning (ACCEL) - A. ACCEL options [FS 1003.4295]: Educational options that provide academically- challenging curriculum or accelerated instruction to eligible students.
+- Ha.
+Students will NOT not be retained for reasons other than course failures as stated in A-FG. - V. ACCELERATION Academic Challenging Curriculum to Enhance Learning (ACCEL) - A. ACCEL options [FS 1003.4295]: Educational options that provide academically- challenging curriculum or accelerated instruction to eligible students.
 For the majority of students, in-class differentiation provides the learning opportunities needed for advanced students to be challenged.
-The school must carefully consider the effect of ACCEL options, especially mid-year and full-year promotion, on the student's future social, emotional and academic performance.
+The school must carefully consider the effect of ACCEL options, especially midyear and full-year promotion, on the student's future social, emotional and academic performance.
 A plan for the smooth transition from the student's current grade to a higher grade must be developed, as well as assurance of continuous course progression into high school.
-The student's considered as well as meeting the eligibility requirements.
+The student's commitment, desire for the program and maturity level must be considered as well as meeting the eligibility requirements.
 School principals are required to inform parents and students of the available ACCEL options and the student eligibility requirements.
 Parent permission is necessary for ACCEL options.